Tag: Net Profit Indicator/Profit Level Indicator (PLI)

 Hungary vs “Electronic components Manufacturing KtF”, June 2023, Supreme Court – Kúria, Case No Kfv.V.35.415/2022/7

 “Electric Component Manufacturing KtF” is a Hungarian subsidiary of a global group that distributes electronic components in more than 150 countries worldwide.
 The tax authorities had conducted a comprehensive tax audit of the Hungarian company for the period from 1 October 2016 to 30 September 2017, which resulted in an assessment of additional taxable income.
 The transfer pricing issues identified by the tax authorities were the remuneration received by the Hungarian company for its manufacturing activities and excessive interest payments to a group company in Luxembourg.
-Judgement of the Supreme Court The Supreme Court set aside the judgment of the Court of Appeal and ordered the court to conduct new proceedings and issue a new decision.
+Judgment of the Supreme Court The Supreme Court set aside the judgment of the Court of Appeal and ordered the court to conduct new proceedings and issue a new decision.
 In its decision, the Court of Appeal had relied on an expert opinion, which the Supreme Court found to to be questionable, because there were serious doubt as to its correctness.
 Therefore, according to the order issued by the Supreme Court, the Court of ...
 Read more

 Bulgaria vs Promet Stiel EAD, April 2023, Supreme Administrative Court Case no 3819 (7316/2022)